-Below are the degree requirements for both the full-time and part-time MSPH programs (unless otherwise specified).
+Below are the degree requirements for both the full-time and part-time MS OEH program options (unless otherwise specified).

 Students must maintain minimum academic standards (see below).
 They are also required to complete the following: